 Link Audiology provides professional ear wax removal in Washington.
-We have clinics in Silverdale, WA, Vashon, WA, and will soon open in University Place, WA.
+We have clinics in Silverdale, WA, Vashon, WA, and University Place, WA.

 Ear wax, also known as cerumen, is a natural substance produced by glands in the ear canal.
 Its primary function is to protect the ear by trapping dust, debris, and foreign particles, thus preventing them from reaching the eardrum.
 However, excessive ear wax buildup can lead to discomfort, hearing impairment, and even ear infections.